rajeshappi123/blog-demo-projects/_posts/2020-04-27-spring-rest-azure-ad-oauth-p1.markdown

 ---
 layout: post
-title:  "Secure Spring Boot REST API with OAuth 2.0 Client Credentials Flow using Azure AD.
-Part 1."
+title:  "Secure REST API with OAuth 2.0 Client Credentials Flow using Azure AD."
 date:   2020-04-26 10:00:01 -0400
 categories: java spring rest azuread oauth2
 ---
 ### Introduction
 The following post will describe how to secure Spring Boot REST API with OAuth2 2.0 Client Credentials Flow (M2M) using Azure AD as Authorization Server.
-The focus will be on Azure AD setup and realted Spring Boot/Spring Security configuration nuances.
-The post will be devided into 2 parts: `Part 1.
+The focus will be on Azure AD setup and related Spring Boot/Spring Security configuration nuances.
+The post will be divided into 2 parts: `Part 1.
 Overview and Azure AD setup` and `Part 2.
 Spring REST API configuration`.

 ## Part 1.
 Overview and Azure AD setup

 ### Overview

-OAuth2 2.0 Client Credentials Flow (M2M) is intended to cover Machine-to-Machine (M2M) authentication when a human interction is not available or applicable (ex: a scheduled job calls a secured api).
-The flow includes 3 parties ( `Auhorization Server`, `Resource Server` and `Client`) and contains the following major steps:
+OAuth2 2.0 Client Credentials Flow (M2M) is intended to cover Machine-to-Machine (M2M) authentication when a human interaction is not available or applicable (ex: a scheduled job calls a secured api).
+The flow includes 3 parties ( `Authorization Server`, `Resource Server` and `Client`) and contains the following major steps:

-1. `Client` sends authoriation request to Authorization Server to get an access token.
+1. `Client` sends request to Authorization Server to get an access token.
 Client is using `Client ID` and `Client Secret` (as credentials) and provides `Scope` of the request. `Scope` identifies the resource/access the client is trying to get.

 2. `Authorization Server` authenticates the `Client` and provides back an `access token`.